-M. Prokudin^{† 1}, I. Korolko1, and Yu.
-Zaitsev1 1ITEP, Moscow, Russia
+M. Prokudin, I. Korolko, and Yu.
+Zaitsev ITEP, Moscow, Russia

-One of the main goals for the CBM experiment at SIS100 accelerator is a measurement of J/ψ -meson production in AuAu 10 AGeV collisions.
-Production of J/ψ is subthreshold (i.e. invariant mass of colliding neutrons/protons is less than sum of masses of J/ψ -meson and pair of barions) and the multiplicity is as low as 1.7×10^{-7} according to theoretical calculations.
+One of the most challenging goals for the CBM experiment at SIS100 accelerator is the measurement of J/ ψ meson production in Au+Au collisions at 10A GeV.
+At this energy, the production of J/ψ is sub-threshold (i. e., the invariant mass of the colliding nucleons is less than the sum of masses of the J/ ψ meson and of a pair of baryons), and the multiplicity is as low as 1.7×10^{-7} according to model predictions.
+In this report, we investigate the possibility to measure $J/\psi \to e^+e^-$ with the RICH and ECAL detectors

-It is assumed that CBM detector at SIS100 accelerator will consists of STS, magnet, RICH, TOF, calorimeter, PSD and, probably, several planes of TRD.
-It is proposed to place TOF wall at 6-7 meter from the target because of lower beam energy at SIS100 in comparison with SIS300.
-In this case, there is enough roam for 1-2 TRD stations between RICH and TOF.
+It is assumed that the CBM detector setup at the SIS100 accelerator will consists of STS, magnet, RICH, TOF, calorimeter, PSD and, probably, several planes of TRD.
+It is proposed to place the TOF wall at 6-7 meter from the target because of the lower beam energy at SIS100 in comparison with SIS300.
+In this case, there is enough room for 1-2 TRD stations between RICH and TOF.

-The calorimeter has been located at 7.5 m downstream the target and consisted of two halves.
-The size of each half has been 408×192 cm2 (34×16 modules).
-The distance between halves has been 216 cm.
-The cell size has been 6×6 cm2.
-In total calorimeter consists of 1088 modules and 4356 readout channels.
+The calorimeter is located at 7.5 m downstream the target and consists of two halves.
+The size of each half is $408\times192~\text{cm}^2$ (34 \times 16 modules).
+The distance between the halves is 216 cm.
+The cell size is $6\times6~\text{cm}^2$.
+In total, the calorimeter consists of 1,088 modules and 4,356 readout channels.

-All calculation has been performed using April 2014 trunk version of CBMROOT.
+Calculations were performed using the April 2014 trunk version of CbmRoot.
 The setup consists of STS (version v13c), magnet, RICH (version v08a) and TOF (version v13-5b).
-The tracking has been performed using STS only and electron identification with RICH and calorimeter.
-TOF information does not influence on quality of track reconstruction and electron identification because TOF was optimized for hadron identification.
-So TOF in the simulation performs like a dead material in front of the calorimeter.
+Tracking was performed using STS only and electron identification with RICH and calorimeter.
+TOF information does not influence the quality of track reconstruction and electron identification, because TOF was optimized for hadron identification.
+So TOF in this simulations performs like dead material in front of the calorimeter.

-5×10^5 AuAu 10 AGeV central UrQMD events have been transported with GEANT, reconstructed and mixed in "supervent". $10^5 J/\psi \rightarrow e^+e^-$ decays mixed with UrQMD have been used as a signal.
-The invariant mass of J/ψ has been reconstructed using pair of tracks with different charge.
-Each track must have transverse momentum greater than 1 GeV/c. χ^2 of the fit into primary vertex should be less than 6.
-Identification quality of track as an electron in RICH (RICHANN) must be greater than 0.8, χ^2 of calorimeter clusters must be less than 49 (because of occupancy) and $P_E > 0.01$ (criteria based on comparison of energy deposition in calorimeter cluster and momentum of the track taking into account energy resolution of the calorimeter).
+5×10^5 central Au+Au events at 10A GeV, generated with UrQMD, were transported with GEANT and and reconstructed with the standard chain. $10^5 \, \mathrm{J/\psi} \to \mathrm{e^+e^-}$ decays embedded into background events were used as signal.
+The invariant mass of $\mathrm{J/\psi}$ was reconstructed using pairs of tracks with different charge.
+Each track was required to have a transverse momentum above 1 GeV/c.
+The χ^2 of the track fit into the primary vertex had to be less than 6.
+The identification quality of the track as an electron in RICH (RICHANN) had to be larger than 0.8, the χ^2 of calorimeter clusters less than 49 (because of occupancy), and the parameter $P_E > 0.01$ (criterion based on comparison of the energy deposition in the calorimeter cluster and momentum of the track taking into account the energy resolution of the calorimeter).